-The provisions of the Student Code of Conduct are not to be regarded as a contract between the students and the
+The provisions of the Student Code of Conduct are not to be regarded as a contract between the students and the College.

-College.
 The College reserves the right to amend any provision herein at any time in accordance with established College policies.
 Communication of any changes will be made to the College community in an appropriate and timely fashion.

-This Student Code of Conduct will apply to conduct which occurs on College premises and to conduct which occurs elsewhere during the course of a College-sponsored activity.
+This Student Code of Conduct will apply to conduct which occurs on College premises and to conduct which occurs elsewhere during the course of a Collegesponsored activity.
 Off-campus behavior that adversely affects the College and/or the pursuit of its objectives may also be subject to the Umpqua Community College Student Code of Conduct.

-The Vice President for Student Services (VPSS) is responsible for the administration of the Student Code of Conduct.
-In the absence of the VPSS, the President may appoint a designee to administer the Student Code of Conduct.
+The Dean of Students is responsible for the administration of the Student Code of Conduct.
+In the absence of the Dean of Students, the President may appoint a designee to administer the Student Code of Conduct